Project budget management is the process of planning, allocating, tracking, and controlling project resources throughout a project’s lifecycle.

 - Increases in material costs

-Note: we’ll take a deeper look at some of the issues above and how to deal with them below.
+Note: we’ll look deeper at some of the issues above and how to deal with them below.

 Your project buffer will also cover any little expense you didn’t (or couldn’t) account for — the unknown unknowns.